Get an annual AARP membership for only $9. Offer ends 12/11.

 What Is Estate Tax?

 Estate tax, sometimes known as the “death tax,” is the tax you pay based on the value of your estate when you pass away.
-This tax is levied at the federal level, though many states have their own estate tax that would need to be paid in addition to the federal estate tax.
+This tax is levied at the federal level, though many states have their own estate tax that needs to be paid in addition to the federal estate tax.
 That said, most estates do not have to pay the estate tax because they don’t exceed the minimum threshold.
 In 2023, all estates valued above $12,920,000 must pay the estate tax.
 This threshold is expected to increase to $13,610,000 by 2024.1

 Pro Tip: